thirionlogan/snack-fund/docs/XP.md

 Pair programming means that two people produce all code, programming on one task on one workstation.
 One programmer has control over the workstation and is mainly thinking about the coding in detail.
 The other programmer is more focused on the big picture and continually reviews the code produced by the first programmer.
 Programmers trade roles after minute to hour periods.

 The pairs are not fixed; programmers switch partners frequently so that everyone knows what everyone is doing.
-Everybody remains familiar with the whole system, even the parts outside their skill set.
+Thus, everybody remains familiar with the whole system, even the parts outside their skill set.
 This way, pair programming also can enhance team-wide communication.
 (This also goes hand-in-hand with the concept of Collective Ownership).

 ### **Planning game**